el-bart/3d_printing_sdk/template/config/README.md

 ## Silk

 * PLA with elastomer additives
-* a bit more flexible than PLA
+* much more flexible than PLA
 * glassy / shiny look
 * aimed at artistic effect - not recommended for mechanical parts